benlazarine/cyverse-irods/iRODS/clients/fuse/README.txt

 Helpful options
 ---------------

-1) Unary options
+1) Enabling/disabling features
 - `-onocache`: Disable all caching features (Buffered IO, Preload, Metadata Cache)
 - `-onopreload`: Disable Preload feature that pre-fetches file blocks in advance.
 By default, the preload is turned on.
 - `-onocachemetadata`: Disable metadata caching feature.
 By default, the metadata cacheing is turned on.

-2) Options with number values
+- `-oconnreuse`: Set to reuse network connections for performance.
+This may provide inconsistent metadata with mysql-backed iCAT.
+By default, connections are not reused.

+2) Other configurations
 - `-omaxconn`: Set max number of network connection to be established at the same time.
 By default, this is set to 10.
 - `-oblocksize`: Set block size at data transfer.
 All transfer is made in a block-level for performance.
 By default, this is set to 1048576(1MB).
-- `-oconnreuse`: Set to reuse network connections for performance.
-This may provide inconsistent metadata with mysql-backed iCAT.
-By default, connections are not reused.
 - `-oconntimeout`: Set timeout of a network connection.
 After the timeout, idle connections will be automatically closed.
 By default, this is set to 300 (5 minutes).